 Why PS4 Not Recognizing USB Hard Drive and How to Solve PS4 Can't Read USB

 In the sections above, we talked about two situations.
-Now we will introduce you to the different solutions for these two cases.
+Now we will introduce the different solutions for these two cases.

 Case 1: PS4 USB Storage Device Cannot Be Used